 There are some, but not many, home health agencies that provide these same skilled services and do not participate in the Medicare certification program.
 Therefore, they cannot bill Medicare, most Medicare Advantage plans, or Medicaid.
 They may bill other payers such as commercial or private insurance (employer- or pension-supported plans, for example), as well as bill you directly.

 Most states require state licensure for home health agencies, whether Medicare-certified or not.
 Medicare-certified agencies follow both Medicare and state regulations.
 Agencies that are not Medicare-certified follow only state regulations.
 These include screening and background checks of employees, as well as robust annual training.

 Home care agencies and private duty agencies

-- Both home care and private duty agencies may provide skilled nursing, if permitted in your state (not all state allow for this) and they choose to take advantage of that.
+Both home care and private duty agencies may provide skilled nursing if permitted in your state (not all states allow for this) and they choose to take advantage of that.
 Very few, however, offer any therapy services.

 Care services arranged online